MoeJoe87/pt-feeder-dc/README.md

 ### Run latest PT Feeder version

 - Download and edit settings from feeder.
 See for `https://wiki.ptfeeder.co/` reference.
-- To Run Container and replace `/path/to/""` with the full path where the application.properties file and other folders are.
+- To create Container just replace `/path/to/""` with the full path where the files and other folders are.

 ### docker